Unreasonable? - neighbours

-Some of you might have never been on a cruise and others might be seasoned cruisers, but there will be one thing you have in common if you're considering setting sail anytime soon: you'll want to read the reviews!
+Some of you might have never been on a cruise and others might be seasoned cruisers, but there will be one thing you have in common if you're considering setting sail anytime soon: you'll want cruise destination inspiration and the all-important reviews!
 Well, you'll be pleased to learn that we teamed up with Holland America Line to send Queen of the Instagrans, Grandmother Pukka (Lucia Whitehouse), on a seven-night trip around the Norwegian fjords on their luxury Koningsdam liner - and she had a lot to say about it...

 Read the latest travel tips in our daily newsletter...